Aditi Ashok wins 2023 Andalucia Costa Del Sol Open de Espana | www.lokmattimes.com

 Aditi Ashok wins 2023 Andalucia Costa Del Sol Open de Espana

-Marbella [Spain], November 27 : India's Aditi Ashok secured her second victory of the Ladies European Tour (LET) season, ...
+Marbella, Spain, Nov 27 India’s Aditi Ashok secured her second victory of the Ladies European Tour (LET) season ...

-Marbella [Spain], November 27 : India's Aditi Ashok secured her second victory of the Ladies European Tour (LET) season, triumphing by two shots at the Andalucia Costa del Sol Open de Espana.
+Marbella, Spain, Nov 27 India’s Aditi Ashok secured her second victory of the Ladies European Tour (LET) season triumphing by two shots at the Andalucia Costa del Sol Open de Espana.

 The two-time Olympian had an impressive week where she improved round by round at Real Club de Golf Las Brisas.